Gwyniad

 The gwyniad (Coregonus pennantii), or Welsh whitefish, is a species of freshwater ray-finned fish belonging to the family Salmonidae, which includes the salmon, trouts and related fishes.
-This species is endemic to a single lake in northern Wales.
+This species is endemic to a single lake in North Wales.

 Taxonomy

 The gwyniad was first formally described in 1848 by the French zoologist Achille Valenciennes in volume 21 of the Histoire naturelle des poissons, cowritten with Georges Cuvier.
 Valenciennes gave the type locality as Wales.
 This fish is classified in the Holarctic whitefish genus Coregonus which is classified in the subfamily Coregoninae of the family Salmonidae.

 The taxonomy of the genus Coregonus is disputed; some authorities assign the gwyniad to the common whitefish (Coregonus lavaretus), and a morphological review in 2012 was unable to find any solid evidence for recognizing the gwyniad as a separate species.
 Eschmeyer's Catalog of Fishes, FishBase and the IUCN list it as a distinct species, C. pennantii.